-In many areas of the park, trails allow you to explore the diversity of habitats within south Florida.
-While exploring the park, be sure to bring plenty of water and be aware of changing weather conditions.
-If you hear thunder, seek cover immediately.
-The safest places to do so may be inside a building or vehicle.
+Our park's trails allow you to explore a diversity of habitats.
+It is essential to bring plenty of water and stay aware of changing weather conditions.
+If you hear thunder or see lightning, seek cover immediately.

 A wide array of land trails offer visitors opportunities for leisurely walks, extended hikes and bicycle treks.
 Check out the links below to download hiking and bicycling brochures.
 Flamingo and Pine Island trails are accessible from the main entrance of the park in Homestead Florida, while the Shark Valley trail is closer to Miami off of U.S. 41.

 Gulf Coast Trails

 The following trails are passable, but not maintained, due to the presence of federally endangered species.
 Travel them at your own risk!

 **Note** Pets are not allowed on any of the park's trails.
 To learn more about regulations on pets in the park, click here.

 Last updated: February 1, 2023